 (2) BC SW, LP is a holder of 5% or more of our capital stock.
-Jeffrey Schwartz and Deval Patrick are managing directors of Bain Capital Life Sciences, LP and Bain Capital, L.P., affiliate funds of BC SW, LP and are members of our board of directors.
+Jeffrey Schwartz and Deval Patrick are managing directors of Bain Capital Life Sciences, LP and Bain Capital Double Impact, L.P., respectively, and are members of our board of directors.

-(3) OrbiMed Private Investments VI, LP is a holder of 5% or more of our capital stock.
-Dr. Carl L. Gordon is the Founding Partner and Co-Head of Global Private Equity at OrbiMed Advisors LLC and Dr. Stephen Squinto is a Venture Partner at OrbiMed Advisors LLC, affiliate funds of OrbiMed Private Investments VI, LP.
-Both Dr. Gordon and Dr. Squinto are members of our board of directors
+(3) OrbiMed Private Investments VI, LP ("OPI VI") is a holder of 5% or more of our capital stock.
+OrbiMed Capital GP VI LLC ("OrbiMed GP VI") is the sole general partner of OPI VI and OrbiMed Advisors LLC ("OrbiMed Advisors"), a registered investment advisor under the Investment Advisors Act of 1940, as amended, is the sole managing member of OrbiMed GP VI.
+By virtue of such relationships, OrbiMed GP VI and OrbiMed Advisors may be deemed to have voting and investment power over the securities held by OPI VI and as a result may be deemed to have beneficial ownership over such securities.
+Dr. Carl L. Gordon is the Founding Partner and Co-Head of Global Private Equity at OrbiMed Advisors LLC and Dr. Stephen Squinto is an Executive Partner at OrbiMed Advisors LLC.
+Both Dr. Gordon and Dr. Squinto are members of our board of directors.